jobinau/pg_gather/docs/waitevents.md

 ## WALInsertLock
 Consider increasing the `wal_buffers`.
 Upto 64MB max.

+## WalReceiverMain
+Receiver is waiting for new data to arrive

+## WalReceiverWaitStart
+Walreceiver is waiting for startup process to set the lsn and timeline

 ## WalSenderMain
 WAL Sender process is just waiting in the main loop.
 Ignorable

+## WalSenderWriteData
+Generally observed with Logical replication as the cause of replication lag.
+This Waitevent indicates that the WAL sender process is waiting for sending the data because the socket is not ready.
+In other words, walsender has pending data in the output buffer and are waiting to write data to a client (subscriber)
+This Could be due to high network latency or poor bandwidth.

 ## WalSenderWaitForWAL
 WAL Sender process is waiting for the WAL to be flushed.
 The WAL sender sleeps for sometime and wakes up if scoket is available.